Pendo Review: In-Depth 2026 Analysis

 A customer success team using Pendo might identify 50 accounts with declining feature adoption.
 ZoomInfo enriches those accounts with org charts, direct-dial phone numbers, verified email addresses, buying intent signals, and technographic data.
 Instead of flagging a risk in a dashboard, the team can reach the right person at the right account with a message informed by both product behavior and business context.

-SpringDB enabled precise targeting for their clients using ZoomInfo's enriched data, achieving 2x to 3x increases in campaign conversions across channels and a 300% increase in database usability.
+SpringDB achieved 2x to 3x increases in campaign conversions and a 300% increase in database usability using ZoomInfo's enriched data.
 (SpringDB Case Study)

-ZoomInfo's intelligence isn't locked inside a single interface.
-GTM Workspace gives sellers a single view with AI-drafted outreach informed by the GTM Context Graph.
-GTM Studio lets marketers and RevOps teams build audience segments and launch plays in natural language.
-APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.
+ZoomInfo's intelligence is not locked inside a single interface.
+GTM Workspace gives sellers AI-drafted outreach informed by the GTM Context Graph.
+GTM Studio lets marketers and RevOps teams build audience segments in natural language.
+APIs and MCP expose the same intelligence to any custom agent or partner platform.

 Pendo's Predict module identifies at-risk accounts based on product usage patterns.
 ZoomInfo adds the business context that makes those predictions actionable: is the account's champion still at the company?
 Has a competitor's intent signal spiked?
-Is the company going through a reorg?
 Product usage decline is a symptom.
 The GTM Context Graph helps teams understand and address the cause.

 Seismic's sales team attributed 39% of active pipeline to opportunities identified or influenced by ZoomInfo signals, boosted productivity by 54%, and saved 11.5 hours per week.
 (Seismic Case Study)